Debug API

 lsndb Used to perform an lsndb query.
 Send lsndb with no arguments for usage.

-showconn Used to perform a showconn command with specified filter and wildcard operations to displays the list of connections.
+showconn Used to perform a showconn utility with specified filter and wildcard operations to displays the list of connections.

-killconn Used to perform a killconn with specified filter operation to delete connections.
+killconn Used to perform a killconn utility with specified filter operation to delete connections.

 CWC Debug REST APIs

 The sections below describe the CWC REST APIs.
-Use the Procedure section to see how the CWC API can be used to run a diagnostic command.
+Use the Procedure section to see how the CWC API can be used to run a diagnostic utilities.

 POST Request